-Scottish Gymnastics (SG) is the National Governing Body for Gymnastics in Scotland.
-It was established in 1890 and incorporated as a company limited by guarantee in 1997.
+Scottish Gymnastics is the National Governing Body for Gymnastics in Scotland, established in 1890.

 Scottish Gymnastics’ Roles and Responsibilities

-- Monitor the implementation of child protection, equity, health & safety, and ethics policies
+- Monitor the implementation of child protection, equality, health & safety, and ethics policies.

 - Mediate in grievance and disciplinary issues and appeals where appropriate.